Jerri Hunt, Director of ESL

 Types of Service Delivery

 The ESL teacher will serve students on a regular consistent schedule.
-ESL services may be delivered through pullout, ESL Elective (High School), or inclusion (co-teaching).
-In the pullout program the ESL teacher instructs students outside the general education classroom in an ESL classroom.
+ESL services may be delivered through comprehensive, ESL Elective (High School), or Supportive and/or Transitional (co-teaching).
+In the Comprehensive service delivery model the ESL teacher instructs students outside the general education classroom in an ESL classroom.
 The ESL teacher and classroom teacher decide on the best time to pull students for ESL instruction.
 Students may be pulled during the literacy block when they are assigned to centers or other independent work time.
 It is not recommended to pull students from math instruction.

 The ESL teacher teaches the entire class, as does the classroom teacher at regular intervals.
 (See detailed description of Co-teaching in Section 10, page 97.)
 The co-teaching model may be implemented at the elementary, middle or high school levels.
 Training for teachers should occur before implementing the co-teaching model.
 The school administrator and ESL teacher should be involved in assigning students to the ESL program.